thealinivan/ml-augmentation/README.md

 **Option 2 - Augmunted Data**
- - Create new augmented images using the real images (64x64 resolution)
+ - Create new augmented images using the real images on a 1:1 ratio (64x64 resolution)
  - Separate datasets are create with noise, color and both noise and color augmentation
  - Files are saved in arrays and in files
  - Some sample images will be plotted for reference